JessicaQND/CITS5503-serverless-slack-world-clock/README.md

 4. I had next to zero knowledge or experience in Javascript coding until about 2 weeks ago so logic and quality of code is very poor.

+##

 ## References

 * https://github.com/IBM-Bluemix/openwhisk-slackapp - Most original files retained from this repository.
-Only  [slackapp-events.js]
-in actions was editted.
+Only clock functionality was only added to [slackapp-events.js].
 * https://www.ibm.com/blogs/bluemix/2016/08/serverless-slack-app-with-bluemix-openwhisk/ - Simple overview of tutorial
 * https://api.slack.com/
 * https://developers.google.com/maps/documentation/geocoding/intro - Google Geocoding API site